 If you're moderately tired, a trip to the gym might help boost your energy levels more than spending the afternoon on the couch.

-Exercise Boosts Energy
+How Exercise Boosts Energy

-Sometimes fatigue is the result of a medical problem, such as flu, chronic fatigue syndrome or a thyroid disorder.
-Time at the gym rarely helps if you feel tired for these reasons, and actually can exacerbate your tiredness.
+Sometimes fatigue is the result of a medical problem, such as the flu, chronic fatigue syndrome or a thyroid disorder.
+Time at the gym rarely helps if you feel tired for these reasons and actually can exacerbate your tiredness.

-Under most circumstances, feeling tired isn't a reason to skip a trip to the gym; in fact, it's a reason to go to the gym.
-However, if your feelings of tiredness stem from an overly full schedule or a medical problem, you might want to skip that session.
-This doesn't mean you should stop exercising.
-Instead, fiddle with your calendar or check with your doctor to come up with an exercise program that works for your immediate needs.
+Under most circumstances, feeling tired isn't a reason to skip a trip to the gym.
+In fact, it can be a reason to get your body moving and head to the gym.
+However, if your feelings of tiredness stem from an overly full schedule or a medical problem, you might want to skip that session and give yourself permission to exercise tomorrow.